Board announces Colusa Unified School District superintendent is resigning

 Turner accepted the superintendent position with the district in February 2020 after serving in the same position for the Mesa Union School District in Somis for the previous five years.

-“Now that schools are open, I believe June 30 is a natural break for my departure,” said Turner.
+“Now that schools are open, I believe June 30th is a natural break for my departure,” said Turner.
 “In light of COVID-19, I have reflected on my 27-year commitment to public education and, at this time, I would like to refocus my attention on my family and explore other professional possibilities.
-I am grateful for the opportunity to have served the students of Colusa and wish the board of trustees and the district the very best.”
+I am grateful for the opportunity to have served the students of Colusa and wish the Board of Trustees and the District the very best.”